 What if you disagree that your injury is “minor”?

 If ICBC determines your injury is minor and you disagree, the Civil Resolution Tribunal (CRT) has exclusive jurisdiction to make these determinations (whether your injury fits the definition of being a “minor injury”).
 The CRT can also make a determination of the value of your claim, entitlement to accident benefits, and decide fault for an accident.
 You will likely need expert evidence to present to the CRT.
 You must commence your dispute before the limitation date applicable to personal injury claims.
 The CRT has jurisdiction to hear claims valued at $50,000.00 or less.
+The CRT’s jurisdiction involving ICBC claims has now been partially struck down by the BC Supreme Court.

 What should you know about the new limit on pain and suffering?